-Once back in Mahe, I decided to go diving once to experience whether or not life under this side of the Indian ocean could compete with the emerald hills, white sand and turquois waters onland.
-My grandfather who was in the navy always told us that life under water offers far more beauty than the human mind could conjure, and boy was he right!
-The underwater life in Seychelles by far overtook anything else that was on land.
+Once back in Mahe, I decided to go diving once to experience whether or not living under this side of the Indian ocean could compete with the emerald hills, white sand, and turquoise waters on land.
+My grandfather, who was in the navy, always told us that life underwater offers far more beauty than the human mind could conjure, and boy was he right!
+The underwater life in Seychelles overtook anything else that was on land.
 In 2017, under the crystal clear waters of Seychelles, I saw a shark for the first time in my life, swimming freely – simply a few feet away.
-I saw fishes of color combinations beyond my wildest dreams and coral reefs that dressed the ocean floor with a medley of colours and textures, dancing to the rhythm of the water amidst which it flourished.
-Even till this day, I remember the vivid colours and the feeling of utter awe I experienced.
-Eckhart Tolle, in his book ‘The Power of Now’ speaks of how he experienced the power of now in nature for the first time.
-For me, my first memory of experiencing every second of every minute of the ‘now’ was on that scuba diving trip in Seychelles.
+I saw fishes of color combinations beyond my wildest dreams and coral reefs that dressed the ocean floor with a medley of colors and textures, dancing to the rhythm of the water amidst which it flourished.
+Even to this day, I remember the vivid colors and the feeling of utter awe I experienced.
+In his book “The Power of Now,” Eckhart Tolle speaks of how he experienced it in nature for the first time.
+My first memory of experiencing the ‘now’ was on that scuba diving trip in Seychelles.